Oryx walk the sands of Saudi’s NEOM for the first time in 100 years

 Saudi Arabia has returned endangered oryx to the desert in NEOM - the Kingdom’s flagship business and tourism development in the Red Sea - for the first time on 100 years.

-The oryx - alongside three other species; ibex, sand gazelles and mountain gazelle - arrived from the National Centre for Wildlife in Riyadh in late October.
+The oryx - alongside three other species; ibex, sand gazelles and mountain gazelle - arrived from the National Center for Wildlife in Riyadh in late October.

 For all the latest headlines follow our Google News channel online or via the app.